pictures courtesy of the author of the

 Traditionally Maastricht housed a school for Jesuit priests.
 Its students would enjoy their free afternoon on Wednesdays by retreating into the cave, to find silence and relaxation, as one would suppose.

-These weekly trips toke place from 1860 untill 1960, and a hundred year of wednesday-afternoons in the cave somehow has resulted in all kinds of creative activity.
+These weekly trips toke place from 1860 until 1960, and a hundred year of Wednesday afternoons in the cave somehow has resulted in all kinds of creative activity.

 The walls have been decorated with hundreds of pictures in black-and-white and in colour, and the cave was provided with all kinds of reliefs and sculptures, themes ranging from the Alhambra (picture above) to Buddha and to "Egyptian" representations.

 * Website of the Jezuiëtenberg Foundation

-* Tchorski´s website Underground Exploitation. with wonderful pictures of the drawings and sculptures
+* Tchorski´s website Underground Exploitation. with pictures of the drawings and sculptures